Real Name | Melvin Jerome Blank |

 - Wondering what Mel Blanc's real name is?
 Mel Blanc's real name is Melvin Jerome Blank

-- Mel Blanc is a(n) Voice Actor and Comedian
+- What does Mel Blanc do?
+Mel Blanc's job is being a(n) Voice Actor and Comedian

-- Mel Blanc's relationship status is Married to Estelle Rosenbaum (until his death)
+- Mel Blanc is currently Married to Estelle Rosenbaum (until his death)

-- Which college/university did Mel Blanc go to?
-Mel Blanc went to Lincoln High School
+- Where did Mel Blanc go to school?
+Mel Blanc is a graduate of Lincoln High School

-- Noel Blanc is the child of Mel Blanc
+- Mel Blanc is the loving parent of Noel Blanc

 FAQ